2022 Nissan Armada Trim Levels, Configurations & Comparisons.

 Compare the Midnight Edition vs Platinum Trim.
 What is the difference?

-The Platinum trim represents the best of what the Nissan Armada has to offer.
-It shines in so many ways, and it makes sense that it's priced significantly higher than the other trims in the lineup.
+The Nissan Armada's Platinum trim is the top of the line model.
+It excels in so many areas, so it makes sense that it costs a lot more than the other trims in the lineup.

-All of the previously mentioned driver-assist programs are included with the Platinum.
-As expected, it has even more.
-It has intelligent back-up intervention that works to ensure that drivers don't accidentally hit other vehicles in reverse.
+All of the driver-assist features listed above are standard on the Platinum.
+It naturally contains more.
+It incorporates intelligent back-up intervention to prevent drivers from unintentionally hitting other vehicles while in reverse.

-Instead of having a regular rearview mirror, it has one that has a hidden display in it.
-The rear view mirror can show the live video feed from the camera that's been placed at the rear of the SUV.
-This video feed can show the driver what's going on right behind it, and it can provide a broader perspective and range of view than what the regular mirror would show.
+Instead of a standard rearview mirror, it has one with a hidden display.
+The rear view mirror can display a live video feed from the camera installed at the rear of the SUV.
+This video feed can show the driver what is happening right behind them, and it can provide a broader perspective and range of view than a standard mirror.
 It works well if the cabin is full of cargo or tall passengers that would otherwise block the view in the mirror.

-Traffic sign recognition is only found on the Platinum.
-With this program, the SUV can read road signs as it passes them, and it can then remind drivers of things like upcoming traffic patterns and changing speed limits.
+Traffic sign recognition is found on the Platinum.
+The recognition program allows the SUV to read road signs as it passes them, and it can then remind drivers of things like upcoming traffic patterns and changing speed limits.

 If anyone wants to drive around in total comfort, the Platinum would be a great choice.
 Its front seats hare heated and cooled, and its second-row outboard seats are heated, too.
 In its third row, the bench has a power reclining function and can be folded down with the touch of a button.
 Seats are covered in a luxurious quilted leather, and the steering wheel has its own heating element.
 A sophisticated maple wood trim matches the quilted leather upholstery.

-Illuminated cup holders make it easier to see in the cabin of the Platinum.
-These lights provide a soft glow.
-They may be something minor, but can be very much appreciated.
-Another thing that drivers will like is the fact that the windshield wipers can turn themselves on when they detect rain.
-Those wipers have deicers so that they can prevent frost from building up on them when the temperatures dip below freezing.
+Illuminated cup holders improve visibility in the Platinum's cabin.
+These lights emit a gentle glow.
+They may be minor, but they are greatly appreciated.
+Another feature that drivers also appreciate is the ability of the windshield wipers to activate themselves when rain is detected.
+These wipers have deicers to prevent frost from forming on them when temperatures fall below freezing.

 Finally, the Platinum has the most elegant appearance out of all the Armada trims.
 This is largely thanks to chrome accents and larger wheels.
 It has chrome on its side mirrors and a few other places on its exterior, and it has 22-inch aluminum-alloy wheels with a 14-spoke design.
-These are stunning and help this vehicle stand out.
+These are stunning and help this vehicle stand out among competitors.

 Which Trim to Choose?

-Of course, one has to take budgetary concerns into account when deciding which Nissan Armada to get.
-The Platinum and Midnight Edition are likely to be too expensive for most customers.
-While they have some great benefits, it may just be too hard to justify their expensive price tags.
+Of course, one has to consider budgetary concerns when deciding which Nissan Armada to get.
+The Platinum and Midnight Edition are likely too expensive for most customers.
+While they have some great benefits, it may be too hard to justify their expensive price tags.

 This leaves the S, SV, and SL.
-The good news is that they have the same capable engine as the higher trims do, and they have impressive safety and infotainment packages.
-Navigation and such a large touchscreen are not commonly found in entry-level trims, so these trims are certainly appealing because they have them.
+The good news is that all of them have the same capable engine as the higher trims do, and they have impressive safety and infotainment packages.
+Navigation and such a large touchscreen are not commonly found in entry-level trims, so these trims are certainly adorable.

 When taking everything into consideration, though, the S and even the SV may be a little basic in comparison with the SL.
 Remember that the SL has a power liftgate, power moonroof, leather seats, a memory system, and an all-around monitor.
 These can really enhance the overall experience of driving the Armada, and they work to elevate the style and quality of the SL.
 The SL may be the trim that has the right combination of features.